blue-build/modules/modules/brew/README.md

 ### Build-time:

 - Directories `/home/` & `/root/` are created
+- Empty `.dockerenv` file is created in the root of the image-builder, to convince official Brew installation script that we are **not** running as root
 - Official brew installation script is downloaded & executed
-- Brew is extracted to `/home/linuxbrew/` by the official script (`/root/` is needed, since image builds are running as root)
+- Brew is extracted to `/home/linuxbrew/` by the official script (`/root/` is needed, since image-builds are running as root)
 - Brew in `/home/linuxbrew/` is compressed in tar, copied to `/usr/share/homebrew/` & permissions to it are set to default user (UID 1000)
 - `brew-update` & `brew-upgrade` SystemD service timers are enabled (by default)
 - Brew bash & fish shell completions are copied to `/etc/profile.d/brew-bash-completions.sh` & `/usr/share/fish/vendor_conf.d/brew-fish-completions.fish`